theobald-software/kb.theobald-software.github.io/content/_sap/authority-objects---sap-user-rights.md

 Please also have a look in our [OnlineHelp](https://help.theobald-software.com/en/) for further information.

 To use our products you need a user with the following authority objects.
+You can also use and Upload the corresponding SAP Role File (e.g. ZXTGENERAL.SAP) with the T-Code PFCG in SAP.

 Please redirect this article to your SAP Basis to get the relevant authority objects you need for your user.

 #### General Authority Objects